Decay channels for double extremal black holes in four dimensions: Extremality and attractors

-The equation for the BPS entropy obviously breaks down for $-c_L/24\leq\hat q_0<0$.
-These states are supersymmetric, but do not consist of single black hole centers.
-Instead, they are bound states of multiple constituents.
-For example, the states with $\hat q_0=-c_L/24$ are bound states of a D6-brane with an anti-D6 brane, with the D4-brane charge generated by a flux on the 6-brane worldvolume \cite{Denef:2007vg, deBoer:2008fk}.
-Since all states corresponding to $\hat q_0<0$ are bound states of multiple constituents there is no BPS attractor point associated to such a total charge.
-On the other hand, the CFT states consist of those states at the large volume attractor point $t^*_\gamma$ \cite{deBoer:2008fk}, \be (t_\gamma^*)^a=C^{ab}q_b+ ip^a\lambda, \ee with $\lambda$ sufficiently large.
-We refer to the states with $-c_L/24\leq\hat q_0<0$ as ``polar D0-D4 states'', since these give rise to the polar term in the partition function.

-To establish the attractor equations for both BPS and non-BPS black holes of this type, we specialize various quantities to $p^0=0$.
+We will focus on D0-D2-D4 systems, and thus set the D6 brane charge, $p^0$, to zero.
+The microscopics of these black holes is described by the MSW CFT \cite{Maldacena:1997de}, and partition functions can be studied in detail \cite{deBoer:2006vg, Gaiotto:2006wm, Denef:2007vg, Manschot:2010sxc, Alexandrov:2012au}.
+To establish the attractor equations for both BPS and non-BPS black holes of this type, we first specialize various quantities to the case $p^0=0$.
 In the gauge $X^0=1$, we have for the tree level superpotential \footnote{In other places in the literature the holomorphic central charge is taken as $-\int_X e^{-t}\wedge \gamma$.
 This convention results in a different sign for $q_0$.}

 We introduce various shorthand notations

 as well as the shifted variables